 Sourcing Truffle Trees

-To protect purchasers of truffle inoculated trees, in 2013, the Australian Truffle Growers Association introduced a tree seedling testing scheme for the French black truffle, Tuber melanosporum.
+To protect purchasers of truffle inoculated trees, in 2013, the Australian Truffle Industry Association introduced a tree seedling testing scheme for the French black truffle, Tuber melanosporum.

 Validated Seedling Tree Evaluation Program (AVSTEP).